- Your visit

 There is plenty for all the family to do during your visit.
-Become an amateur archaeologist and handle real artefacts, use our interactive tablets to find out more about the displays or have fun with our museum trail quiz and hands-on history playsets.
+Become an amateur archaeologist and handle real artefacts, use our interactive tablets to find out more about the displays or have fun with our museum trail quiz and hands-on history playsets suitable for young visitors.
 While you are here, enjoy a drink or a bite to eat in our café, and browse the wide selection of gifts available in our museum shop.
 Throughout the year, we run a programme of touring exhibitions, as well as fun events and activities for all the family to enjoy.

 With its 17th century core, classical Georgian façade and elegant Victorian rear, Grade II listed Westbury Manor is one of Fareham’s finest and most distinctive buildings.
 From farmhouse to council offices and even air-raid shelter, Westbury has undergone a number of transformations and was converted to its current day use as a local museum in 1990.